avantrec/soco-cli/README.md

 ## Interactive Shell Mode

 ```
+sonos -i <speaker_name>
+sonos --interactive <speaker_name>
 sonos -i
-sonos --interactive <speaker_name>
 ```

 Interactive shell mode is a new feature, which creates a SoCo-CLI command line session for entering `sonos` commands.
-When using SoCo-CLI interactively, the shell is faster and requires less typing.
+Compared to using individual `sonos` invocations, using the shell is faster and requires less typing.

 Most `sonos` commands are accepted, however the sequential operator ` : ` cannot be used, nor can `loop` statements or the `wait` and `wait_until` commands.

 Interactive mode is started with the `-i` or `--interactive` command line option.
 Optionally, a speaker name can be given, in which case all commands will be directed to that speaker (until changed in the shell).

-Type `help` at the sonos command line for more information on using interactive shell mode:
+Type `help` or `?` at the sonos command line for more information on using interactive shell mode:

 ```
 $ sonos -i